 Education?
 I completed my degree in Professional and Creative Writing at Deakin University in Melbourne, 2009, studied Italian film and literature at the University of Turin, Italy, method acting at the Prague Playhouse, and have also attended numerous workshops most notably with Art Malik (True Lies), The Actor’s Temple London, Hollywood casting director Nancy Bishop, and Phil Burgers (Doctor Brown) winner of the Fosters Edinburgh Comedy Award.

-As well as dabbling in art and flash fiction, I am currently working on a new play which will be my first drama (though not without comedy) as well as a number of short story collections.
-Stay tuned to this blog for updates!
+As well as dabbling in art and flash fiction, I am currently working on a new play which will be my first drama (though not without comedy) as well as a novel and a number of short story collections.
+Pretty soon I’ll be making an advance on YouTube as well.
+Lots to come in 2018 so stay tuned to this blog for updates!

 Still want more?